 Sometimes it’s hard to stretch your budget to the end of the month.
 However, creating smaller weekly budgets can help you spread your spending a little more evenly.

 Grocery purchases and personal spending are both great categories to break down into weekly budgets.
-Instead of allotting yourself $800 for groceries each month, allow yourself $200 per week for groceries to keep from shorting yourself at the end of every month.
+Instead of allotting yourself $800 for groceries each month, allow yourself $200 per week for groceries to keep from shorting yourself at the end of every month…basically just spread it out a little bit so that you aren’t living on ramen at the end of each month…lol.

 Make Your Budget Adaptable